Churintzio: Administration

 The municipal government comprises a president, a councillor (Spanish: síndico), and seven trustees (regidores), four elected by relative majority and three by proportional representation.
-The current president of the municipality is Juan Luis Contreras Calderón.
+The current president of the municipality is Francisco Javier Pérez Maldonado.

 Demographics

 In the 2010 Mexican Census, the municipality of Churintzio recorded a population of 5564 inhabitants living in 1654 households.
 The 2015 Intercensal Survey estimated a population of 5016 inhabitants in Churintzio.

 There are 19 localities in the municipality, of which only the municipal seat, also known as Churintzio, is classified as urban.
 It recorded a population of 2592 inhabitants in the 2010 Census.

 Economy and infrastructure

 The main economic activities in Churintzio are agriculture and livestock production.
 A maquiladora manufactures clothes in the municipal seat.
 Federal Highway 15D traverses the municipality from east to west.